Bowing Wall Repair

 Aesthetics

-One of the biggest advantages of carbon fiber for homeowners is that it solves the problem in a way that doesn’t detract from the basement.
+One of the most significant advantages of carbon fiber for homeowners is that it solves the problem without detracting from the basement.

 You don’t have I-beams sticking out into the room.
 You don’t have the large metal plates on the wall that come with tiebacks.